Cyclothone: Feeding and diet

-Cyclothone falls in the middle of the food web, and its main predators are slightly larger deep-sea fishes, such as dragonfish and fangtooths.
+Cyclothone falls in the middle of the food web (being mesopredators), and its main predators are slightly larger deep-sea fishes, such as dragonfish and fangtooths.
 One adaptation that could lend a clue to our understanding of predator avoidance strategies in Cyclothone has to do with their bioluminescence.
 In the midwater region of the deep sea, predators cannot see below but can sometimes use the small amount of light available to see shadows above them.
 Cyclothone fishes have small bioluminescent spots on their ventral (bottom) side that cause them blend in with the surrounding light, allowing them to remain unseen to predators below.
 This adaptive strategy is known as counter-illumination.

 Reproduction

 Little is known about reproduction in Cyclothone fishes due to the difficulty in observing individuals in situ.
-Cyclothone are believed to be protandrous, meaning all individuals begin life as males and some become females at reproductive age.
+Cyclothone are believed to be protandrous, meaning all individuals begin life as males and some become females upon reaching a reproductive age.
 Sex determination in reproductive-age Cyclothone is typically dependent on environmental conditions.
-Males tend to be slightly smaller than females and appear to have a stronger sense of smell.
-Having a strong sense of smell is likely ecologically advantageous for males in order to find mates in the darkness.
+Males tend to be slightly smaller than females and appear to have a stronger sense of smell, which is likely to be advantageous in finding mates in the darkness.

-Conservation Status
+Conservation status

-At the present time, there are no species of Cyclothone on the ICUN Red List and they have not been thoroughly evaluated by conservation scientists.
+At the present time, there are no species of Cyclothone on the IUCN Red List and they have not been thoroughly evaluated by conservation scientists.
 Because Cyclothone is believed to be the most abundant vertebrate genus on Earth, it is not believed that any of the species are in immediate threat of extinction.
-However, deep sea ecosystems are fragile and are particularly sensitive to anthropogenic changes, both immediate (such as deep-sea fishing) and long-term (such as climate change).